Could you tell if a spouse or friend were having a

 Lifeline Drop-Off Site: If you no longer need your Lifeline Medical Alert equipment, we’ll get it back to Lifeline for you.

-Call if you or a senior you know is in need of assistance with small home repairs.
-Our volunteers may be able to assist you at no charge.
-Call and talk with Stef 651-327-2255
+If you or a senior you know needs assistance with small repairs in the home, call Red Wing Area Seniors.
+Our volunteers may be able to assist at no labor charge.
+Talk with Program Coordinator Stef Braun, 651-327-2255.

 SHS volunteers are skilled and committed to helping other seniors who are experiencing distress in their lives.
 If you need someone to talk to or you know someone who does, please contact Kim at 651 327 2255.